emitang/p3/readme.md

 Digital Ocean droplet still rogue...
 Will probably try destroying and making a new one at some point.

 # Outside Code
-The Laravel framework was used in this project: http://laravel.com Lorem Ipsum text came from this package: https://packagist.org/packages/badcow/lorem-ipsum Random users generated with this package: https://packagist.org/packages/fzaninotto/faker
+The Laravel framework was used in this project: http://laravel.com <br>
+Lorem Ipsum text came from this package: https://packagist.org/packages/badcow/lorem-ipsum <br>
+Random users generated with this package: https://packagist.org/packages/fzaninotto/faker